Introducing Western Australia’s Top 10 Natural Wonders

 Experience these extraordinary waterfalls on our Cape Leveque and Horizontal Falls scenic flight excursion, departing from the northern hub of Broome.

 The Pinnacles are ancient limestone pillars, several metres tall and scattered across Nambung National Park in their thousands.
 Created millions of years ago and made up of shells that were once buried in the sea bed, these pointy often jagged rock formations, litter the landscape and rise eerily out of the desert sands of Nambung National Park.

-Explore the Pinnacles on a scenic walk around Nambung National Park as part of our Western Reef Adventure fly drive itinerary.
+Explore the Pinnacles on a scenic walk around Nambung National Park as part of our Western Reef Adventure self drive itinerary.

 1. Ningaloo Reef

 Ningaloo Reef is a UNESCO World Heritage listed National Park and one of the longest fringing reefs in the world, stretching over 300km from Exmouth to Coral Bay.
 Ningaloo Reef runs within very close proximity to the shoreline allowing visitors direct access to this diverse marine environment from the beach.
 A plethora of water-based activities are available to enjoy on Ningaloo Reef, from diving and snorkelling to whale watching excursions, seeing the endemic dugong or “sea cow”, scenic flights high above the reef line or even swimming with the largest fish in the sea, the whale shark.

 Experience some of these marine activities from a eco-resort retreat on our Sal Salis Reef and Outback Experience holiday.